alpychemist/billi/README.md

 Terminal app for making bills - wrtitten on Go

 ## What Billi can do:
-- [x] Create bill with custom name
+- [x] Create a bill with custom name
-- [x] Add item to the bill with custom name and price
+- [x] Add an item to the bill with custom name and price
-- [x] Add tip to the bill
+- [x] Add a tip to the bill
 - [x] Save the bill in text format